Fordham

 Fordham also feels there is too much stress upon the integrating functions and capacity of the self.
 He regards a precarious and dynamic state as a sine qua non of human life… ‘sometimes they are predominantly stable (integrated), sometimes they are unstable (deintegrated).’

-Fordham's theory of deintegration is presented as a corrective to any overly harmonizing conception of the self, insisting on dynamic instability as constitutive of psychic life at every developmental stage.
+Fordham’s concept of deintegration is presented as a corrective to overly integrative readings of the self, insisting on the psyche’s irreducible dynamism and polycentrism across the whole life span.

 Samuels, Andrew, Jung and the Post-Jungians, 1985thesis